of the total amount received by the host

 Residential Hotel Tax payments

-If you rent out all or part of your residential property for temporary use, you’ll need to create an account on the City’s Hotel Tax portal to file and pay your Hotel Tax online.
+If you do not already have a tax account number with the City and you rent out all or part of your residential property for temporary use, you’ll need to create an account on the City’s eFile/ePay site.
+Select “Register for a tax account number”, and use your Employer Identification Number (EIN) or Social Security Number (SSN) to start the registration process.

 This presumes that you charge and collect the Hotel Tax yourself.
 If you instead rent through a booking agent who collects and remits the tax on your behalf, you don’t need to file or pay the Hotel Tax yourself.